giantswarm/docs/src/content/app-platform/overview/index.md

 In short: the _Giant Swarm App Platform_ refers to the whole feature, and an _App Catalog_ is a collection of _Apps_.

 We provide two _App Catalogs_, the Giant Swarm Catalog and the Giant Swarm Playground.
-You will be able to set up your own additional catalog(s) to provide for any needs you have at the enterprise level.
+You are able to set up your own additional catalog(s) to provide for any needs you have at the enterprise level.

 ### What makes up the Giant Swarm App Platform